Old Miami Restaurant Buildings

 Las Viñas BBQ

-Las Viñas BBQ is replacing La Palma in West Miami, Florida
+Las Viñas BBQ is replacing the La Palma cafeteria in West Miami, Florida

 Burger KingLas Viñas BBQ transitioning from La Palma